 Written By: James Hayes

 Chronic pain is defined as pain that has persisted for more than three months.
-The source of the pain may differ from each individual as the low back is very complex and there are many conditions that can be causing you pain.
+The source of the pain may differ from each individual as the low back is very complex and there are many reasons why you could be experiencing pain.

 Common sources of your pain include:

 - Lumbar facet joints